 H1b: The ideology of the state’s citizens has the effect on the household out-of-pocket spending on health insurance.

-Given the discussion in the Literature review section, I assume, that as the ideology shifts from liberal to conservative wing the out-of-pocket payments would increase.
+Given the discussion in the Literature review section, I assume, that as the ideology shifts from liberal to conservative wing, the out-of-pocket payments would increase.
 As the common rhetoric of the rightists, with less government intervention, i.e. less control on price regulations and provision of subsidies for a health care sector the expected outcome of the research is higher maximum-out-of pocket spendings in the conservative states.

 I have selected individual maximum out-of-pocket payments for Tier 1 plans as a dependent variable.
 Maximum out-of-pocket payment indicate the maximum amount of money that an individual has to pay before insurance company will cover the medical costs.
 Tier 1 implies of discounted costs of services and medicines within the network of companies and partners of the insurance provider.